-Lesson 9 - Newsletters are always more efficient than one-to-one emails.
+Newsletters are always more efficient than one-to-one emails

 Sending personalized, one-to-one emails will always be part of a recruiter’s job, but even with the best automation it just isn’t scalable.
 Creating recruiting newsletters allows you to build a list of subscribers and communicate with all of them with a single click.

-Our weekly newsletters allow us to share valuable content with tens of thousands of passive candidates at a time.
-As a result, we’re able to spend more time creating great content and less time managing our inbox.
+Weekly newsletters allow you to share valuable content with tens of thousands of passive candidates at a time.
+As a result, you’re able to spend more time creating great content and less time managing our inbox.

 People have plenty of options for how they spend their free time and hosting a traditional job fair or boring networking event won’t open the floodgates of top talent.
 Creating a killer event will not only leave a lasting impression on attendees, but it will reverberate throughout their personal and professional networks via the best source — word of mouth.